horrible-dong/QTClassification/README.md

   --output_dir ./runs/__tmp__
 ```

 The `cifar10` dataset and `resnet50` pretrained weights will be automatically downloaded.
+Please keep the network
-The `cifar10` dataset will be
+accessible.
+The `cifar10` dataset will be downloaded to `./data`.
+The `resnet50` pretrained weights will be downloaded
+to `~/.cache/torch/hub/checkpoints`.

-downloaded to `./data`.
-During the training, the config file, checkpoints, logs and other outputs will be stored in
+During training, the config file, checkpoints, logs, and other outputs will be stored in `./runs/__tmp__.`
-`./runs/__tmp__`.

 **Evaluation**